 About the Pre-Medicine Program

+Drury University has excellent programs for students interested in allopathic medicine (M.D.) and osteopathic medicine (D.O.).
+Both types of medical schools require applicants to take the MCAT.
 The time required to graduate from medical school is the same.
 Both types of medical students are eligible for the same internships and residencies.
 Unlike a traditional allopathic doctor, osteopathic doctors are trained in Osteopathic Manipulative Treatment and have a holistic approach to training.
-Requirements beyond core classes include: BIOL 320: Vertebrate Physiology, BIOL 322: Advanced Genetics, CHEM 336: Biochemistry, and CHEM 208: Analytical Chemistry.

 This course examines the structure and function of nucleic acids and proteins.
 The molecular mechanisms of replication, transcription, mRNA processing and translation will be emphasized.
 In addition, regulation of these processes will be explored.
 Lecture and laboratory.
 Intended for students majoring in biology or related disciplines.